 9. Coronado Quivira Museum

 The Coronado Quivira Museum in Lyons highlights the history of Rice County and central Kansas.
-Exhibits in the museum feature the Quivira Indians, Coronado’s 1541 journey north, Santa Fe Trail, and rural America in the very early nineteen hundreds.
-Countywide tours are also available to prehistoric and historic sites, including the Santa Fe Trail and important Quiviran Indian sites.
+Exhibits in the museum feature the Quivira Indians, Coronado’s 1541 journey north, the Santa Fe Trail, and rural America in the very early nineteen hundreds.
+Countywide tours are also available to prehistoric and historic sites, including the Santa Fe Trail and important Quivira Indian sites.

 10. Keeper of the Plains